-- FHWA engages stakeholders in the EAR Program to evaluate potential research topics and through the transition of research results. - FHWA identifies and scopes topics through extensive initial-stage investigations.
-The EAR Program has supported scanning trips and meetings involving hundreds of national and international experts to assure use of the most recent advances in science and engineering. - FHWA uses expert panels to ensure the technical quality of sponsored research.
+- FHWA engages stakeholders throughout the EAR Program, from the evaluation of potential research topics through the transition of research results. - FHWA identifies and scopes topics through extensive initial-stage investigations.
+The EAR Program has supported scanning trips and meetings involving hundreds of national and international experts to ensure use of the most recent advances in science and engineering.

+• FHWA uses expert panels to ensure the technical quality and accelerate the transition of research results.
 The panels are composed of Federal, State, academic, and international scientific and engineering experts who are vetted to avoid conflicts of interest.
-The panels frequently include members from multiple disciplines to assure that cross applications and novel approaches to research are fully assessed.
+The panels frequently include members from multiple disciplines to ensure that cross applications and novel approaches to research are fully assessed.